vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 my old cellphone.
 I then went to Pakwan and placed an order at 2:52 PM.
 I waited outside the restaurant.
 When the order was ready, I headed back to thee 16th Street / Mission BART and headed home.

+### Evening trip for laundry

+In the evening, around 7 PM, I went to the Laundry Room on San Pablo Avenue to wash my laundry.
+I started the load at around 7:13 PM.
+The load took 25 minutes.
+After it was done I headed back home.